 "I'm not in the country music industry.
 I'm not trying to get played on country radio.
 Here's the thing: I just love country music.
 So why don't we all start putting our '80s and '90s records on and let's figure out 'What is country music?
 What's the sound we like again?'
 'Cause it's not what you're playing on the radio.
 I'm mad about it."

 Read More: Where Are the Women on Country Radio?

 Another grievance?
 The lack of women played on country radio.
 Clarkson reflected on '90s country radio, which was filled with hits by her heroes, including Reba McEntire, Trisha Yearwood, Patty Loveless, Martina McBride, Shania Twain, Dolly Parton, The Judds and Terri Clark.

 "Y'all don't play people with boobs either," Clarkson continued.
 "I was so inspired by Reba, Trisha, Patty...Martina, Terri, The Judds, Wynonna, Dolly, Shania.
 All these women from the '90s.
 What is happening in country music?
 This is what's happening: y'all aren't playing country music anymore."

-If you, like Kelly, would like to hear some new, traditionally-rooted country music made by women, check out The Highwomen's self-titled debut album (out September 6), Clarkson's recent duet partner Trisha Yearwood's recently released Every Girl and recent releases from Miranda Lambert, Tanya Tucker and Ashley McBryde -- just to name a few.
-And tune into The Kelly Clarkson Show when it debuts on Sept.
-9 on NBC.
+If you, like Kelly, would like to hear some new, traditionally-rooted country music made by women, check out The Highwomen's self-titled debut album, Clarkson's recent duet partner Trisha Yearwood's Every Girl and recent releases from Miranda Lambert, Tanya Tucker and Ashley McBryde -- just to name a few.
+And tune into The Kelly Clarkson Show.
 We have a feeling you might hear some of the country music that Clarkson likes.